Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Discussion

 \section{Discussion}

-In this paper, we examine tenable gas evacuation mechanisms in an effort to account for the paucity of gas and dust in globular clusters.
-The tenuity of the intracluster medium is observed consistently from cluster to cluster and, as such, we aim to distinguish a mechanism that is universal in scope and not specific to variable cluster properties, such as, for example, UV heating from the HB stars \citep{Vandenberg1977} or stellar collisions \citep{Umbreit2008}.
-Energy injection by main sequence stellar members within a cluster is generally dismissed, primarily due to the fact that the energy contribution per star is low when compared to explosive processes, such hydrogen rich novae \citep{Scott1978,Moore2011}, and the heat input from individual evolved stars.
-We argue that the sheer abundance of the main sequence stellar members warrants this mechanism worthy of consideration.
-To this end, we construct one dimensional hydrodynamical models to study the properties of the gas in globular clusters with mass and energy injection provided by both the evolved and main sequence stellar populations.
-Choosing our initial conditions to match the cluster masses and core radii of globular clusters 47 Tucanae, M15, NGC 6440, and NGC 6752, we are able to compare our simulation results with observational density constraints.
-We find that a minimum of approximately 2/5 of the total stellar wind luminosity, which we calculate using {\tt MESA} stellar evolution models, must be effectively thermalized and mixed into the cluster medium in order to generate results that are in agreement with current limits.
-We conclude that the energy output from the main sequence stellar population alone is capable of effectively sweeping out the evolved stellar ejecta in all the systems we have modeled.
+In this paper, we examine several gas evacuation mechanisms in an effort to account for the paucity of gas and dust in globular clusters.
+The tenuity of the intracluster medium is observed consistently from cluster to cluster and, as such, we aim to distinguish a mechanism that is universal in scope and not specific to variable cluster properties (e.g. UV heating from the HB stars \citep{Vandenberg1977}, stellar collisions \citep{Umbreit2008}).
+Energy injection by various subpopulations of evolved stars within a cluster has generally been dismissed, primarily due to the fact that the energy contribution per star is low when compared to explosive processes, such \rt{as} hydrogen rich novae \citep{Scott1978,Moore2011}.
+Here, we argue that the sheer abundance of the less evolved turn-off stellar members warrants this mechanism worthy of consideration.
+To this end, we construct one dimensional hydrodynamical models to study the properties of the gas in globular clusters with mass and energy injection provided by stars in different phases of their post-main sequence evolution.
+Choosing our initial conditions to match the cluster masses and core radii of globular clusters 47 Tucanae, M15, NGC~6440, and NGC~6752, we are able to compare our simulation results with observational density constraints.
+Using our wind thermalization prescription we find that a minimum of approximately $f_{ j} \gtrsim$ 95\% (see section \ref{sec:se}) of the total stellar wind luminosity from the entire population of evolved stars, which we calculate using {\tt MIST-v1} stellar evolution models, must be effectively thermalized and mixed into the cluster medium in order to generate results that are in agreement with current observational limits.
+We conclude that the energy output from the evolved stellar population alone is capable of effectively sweeping out the highly evolved massive stellar ejecta in all the systems we have modeled.
 Specifically, we argue this result distinguishes a viable ubiquitous gas and dust evacuation mechanism for globular clusters.
-It is important to note that given current mass-loss uncertainties it is difficult to precisely quantify the fraction of effectively thermalized and mixed hot main sequence winds.
-However, it is clear that on the basis of commonly used mass-loss rate prescriptions, we expect energy injection from main sequence stars to play a vital role in regulating gas retention in globular clusters.
+It is important to note that given current mass-loss uncertainties, and their dependence on the exact mass and metallicity of the star modeled, it is difficult to precisely quantify the exact population fraction.
+However, it is clear that on the basis of commonly used mass-loss rate prescriptions, we expect energy injection from post-main sequence stars to play a vital role in regulating gas retention in globular clusters.